cockroachdb/docs/v2.1/export.md

 {% include external-urls-v2.0.md %}

 You can specify the base directory where you want to store the exported .csv files.
-CockroachDB will create several files in the specified directory with programmatically generated names (e.g. n1.1.csv, n1.2.csv, n2.1.csv, ...).
+CockroachDB will create several files in the specified directory with programmatically generated names (e.g., n1.1.csv, n1.2.csv, n2.1.csv, ...).

 ### Export Options